codler/jQuery-Css3-Finalize/README.markdown

 See which vendor prefix it looks for <code>https://github.com/codler/jQuery-Css3-Finalize/wiki/Rules-supported</code>

-It do some more then checking for vendor prefix.
+It also do some more then checking for vendor prefix.
+Eg. it support alpha color (rgba) in background-color for IE7.

 ## How to use